 Co-ordinator Martin Richards

-This is a very active, popular and sociable group who enjoy each other’s company and tramping the local fields, highways and byways, marveling at the wonderful Warwickshire scenery so close to us.
+This is a very active, popular and sociable group who enjoy each otherís company while tramping the local fields, highways and byways, marvelling at the wonderful Warwickshire scenery so close to us.

-We have a number of walk leaders who take it in turns to select a walk of between 4 and 6 miles.
+We have a number of walk leaders, from the membership, who take it in turn to select a walk of about 5 to 6 miles.
 They choose where to go and where we meet.
-I like to encourage newer members to offer to lead a walk after they have settled in with us but there is no compunction to do so!
+Newer members are encouraged to offer to lead a walk either singly, as a couple or a small group, after they have settled in with us but there is no compunction to do so!

-We currently average around 18-25 members per walk with a high of 36!
-We walk in most kinds of weather with one major exception being snow!
-And in the 13 years the group has been running have only cancelled half a dozen walks due to weather conditions.
+A walk averages around 1825 members with a high of 36!
+Walks take place in most kinds of weather with one major exception being snow!

-If you would like to join or require any other information please contact Martin Richards by telephone: 01676 533429, or email: email@example.com.
+If you would like to join or require any other information please contact Martin Richards (the co-ordinator) by telephone: 01676 533429, or email: email@example.com.
 Prospective new members can also "try us out" by just turning up at a walk starting point and joining us for that particular walk.
-Please note, however, if you are not already a U3A member you will not be covered by the U3A insurance scheme.
-Following that if you wish to continue you will need to join the U3A and the Ramblers group.
+Please note, however, if you are not already a u3a member you will not be covered by the u3a insurance scheme.
+Following that if you wish to continue you will need to join the u3a and the Ramblers group.

-If anyone wants to lead a walk please contact Martin Richards.
-Help is at hand for anyone who has never lead a walk before.
+If anyone wants to lead a walk please contact the co-ordinator.
+Lots of help is at hand for anyone who has never led a walk before.